Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Word Embedding**: is a collective term in natural language processing for a set of modeling techniques in which words or phrases from a vocabulary are mapped into vectors of real numbers.
 - **Weight Update**: The process of updating a weight using the formula:
     ${\text{new}} = w_{\text{old}} - \alpha \cdot \text{gradient}$
+- **Zero-Sum Game**:	A situation in competitive contexts where gain or loss of participants is exactly balanced by the losses or gains of another participant.

 # Linear Algebra Glossary for Deep Learning